zahid4kh/compose-alert-kit/README.md

 # Compose Alert Kit

-A lightweight, state-driven library for Jetpack Compose that makes showing toast messages and snackbars simple and intuitive.
+A lightweight, state-driven library for Jetpack Compose that makes showing toast messages, snackbars, and dialogs simple and intuitive.
 It provides a clean, declarative API that integrates seamlessly with Compose's reactive paradigm.

 ## Table of Contents